Economy of Morocco

-The economy of Morocco is a market economy, governed by the law of supply and demand.

-Since 1993, in line with many Western world changes, Morocco has followed a policy of privatisation.
-Morocco has become a major player in African economic affairs, and is the 6th largest African economy by GDP (PPP).
-The World Economic Forum placed Morocco as the most competitive economy in North Africa, in its African Competitiveness Report 2014–2015.
+Morocco has a developing market economy.
+Since 1993, in line with many Western world changes, it has followed a policy of privatisation.
+Morocco is the 5th largest African economy by GDP (PPP) and seventh-highest GDP in the Arab world, despite not being an energy-producing country.
+Over the period 1971 and 2024, Morocco had annual GDP growth of 4.13% and per-capita GDP growth of 2.33%.

 The economic system of the country demonstrated resilience to the climate, commodity, and pandemic shocks of the early 2020s.
-As of 2025, Morocco had the seventh-highest GDP in the Arab world, despite not being an energy-producing country.
 Since the early-1980s, the Moroccan government has pursued an economic programme toward accelerating economic growth with the support of the International Monetary Fund, the World Bank, and the Paris Club of creditors.
 From 2018, the country's currency, the Moroccan dirham, is fully convertible for current account transactions; reforms of the financial sector have been implemented; and state enterprises are being privatised.

 The services sector accounts for just over half of the GDP.
 The industry sector– consisting of mining, construction and manufacturing – is an additional quarter.
 The sectors that recorded the highest growth are the tourism, telecommunications, and textile sectors.
-Morocco, however, still depends to an inordinate degree on agriculture, which accounts for around 11.1% of GDP but employs 26.4% of the Moroccan population.
-With a semi-arid climate, it is difficult to assure good rainfall and Morocco's GDP varies depending on the weather.
+Morocco, however, still depends to an inordinate degree on agriculture, which accounts for around 10.7% of GDP but employs 26.6% of the working population.
+With a semi-arid climate, it is difficult to assure good rainfall and GDP growth varies depending on the weather.
 Fiscal prudence has allowed for consolidation, with both the budget deficit and debt falling as a percentage of GDP.
-The major resources of the Moroccan economy are agriculture, phosphate minerals, and tourism.
-Sales of fish and seafood are important as well.
+Major resources of the Moroccan economy include agriculture, tourism and Manufacturing.
 Industry and mining contribute about one-third of the annual GDP.
-Morocco is the world's third-largest producer of phosphates (after the United States and China), and the price fluctuations of phosphates on the international market greatly influence Morocco's economy.
-Tourism and workers' remittances have played a critical role since independence.
+Morocco is the world's third-largest producer of phosphates (after the United States and China), and the price fluctuations of phosphates on the international market can have great influence on Morocco's economy.
+The fishery sector is important as well, while workers' remittances have played a critical role since independence.

-The high cost of imports, especially of petroleum imports, is a major problem.
-Morocco suffers both from structural unemployment and a large external debt.
-The youth unemployment rate was 27.2% in 2021.
+The high cost of imports, especially of Fossil fuels, is a major problem.
+Morocco suffers from structural unemployment, The unemployment rate for youth (15 to 24) was 27.2% in Q2 2026.
 About 80% of jobs are informal and the income gaps are very high.
 In 2022, Morocco ranked 120th out of 191 countries in the world on the Human Development Index (HDI), behind Algeria (93rd) and Tunisia (101st).
 It is the most unequal country in North Africa according to the NGO Oxfam.

+External debt remains relatively low, increasing from 42.6% of GDP in 2024 to 45.1% in 2025, as the current account deficit widened and reserves accumulation accelerated, and is expected to stabilize at around 43% of GDP in the medium term.